Is Your Child Drinking Enough Water At School?

 As the school year begins, here are a few tips to help you make sure your child has enough water to drink at school.

-Posted in Bottled Water, Culligan Cares, Dehydration, Drinking Water, Healthy Life, Water Filtration System, bottled water, drinking water, reverse osmosis, water filters
+Posted in Bottled Water, Culligan Cares, Dehydration, Drinking Water, Healthy Life, Water Filtration System

 It's that time of the year again.
 While you're busy getting your child ready for school to begin, you could find yourself worrying about all kinds of things.
 Like, whether your child is drinking enough water at school.

 The start of a school year can be a stressful time for parents.
 As you check school books and last minute supplies off your shopping list, make sure to take care of your child's water needs as well.

 Here are a few tips to help you out:

 1. Choose a Reverse Osmosis (RO) filter for your home